 Has this year’s budget got a bit out of control?
 Put the brakes on with a smile at these free events.
-Whether you’re into food, fashion, music or festivals, there are so many ways to brighten your days (and nights) on the cheap.
-For even more ideas, drop into the new Visitor Hub at Melbourne Town Hall and have a chat to the friendly team.
+Whether you’re into food or fashion, music or movies, there are so many ways to brighten your day – or night – on the cheap.

 Night Noodle Markets

 Melbourne’s Night Noodle Markets are back from 7-24 November, bringing a food-festival-meets-hawker-market atmosphere to Birrarung Marr.
 There’s so much more than noodles on offer, from bao and okonomiyaki to fried ice-cream and the Korean shaved-ice treat called bingsu.
 So you’ll need a credit card, but this pan-Asian feast’s soundtrack of live music and DJs plus it’s-almost-summer good vibes are free.

 Blade Runner: The Final Cut at Fed Square

 Can you believe it!
 We’re actually living in the era of Ridley Scott’s seminal sci-fi film, which is set in November 2019, so now’s the time to watch it again.
 Never seen this 1982 masterpiece of sights, sounds and existential brain implosions before?
 Then put Blade Runner: The Final Cut at Fed Square, showing on 9 November, in your calendar.
 Arrive early to nab a deckchair and have a first-timer’s experience Deckard diehards can only dream of.
 Replicants welcome.